Walkthrough: Setting Up and Using a Purchase Approval Workflow

 You define variations of workflows by filling fields on workflow lines from fixed lists of event and response values representing scenarios that are supported by the application code.
 For more information, see Create Workflows.

-If a business scenario requires a workflow event or response that is not supported, a Microsoft partner must implement them by customising the application code.
-For more information, see Walkthrough: Implementing New Workflow Events and Responses in the developer and IT-pro help.
+If a business scenario requires a workflow event or response that is not supported, a Microsoft partner must implement them through code, or you can set up a workflow using Power Automate.
+For more information, see Using Business Central in an Automated Workflow or Events in AL in the developer help, respectively.